GM2Calc/GM2Calc/README.md

     cppyy.load_library("libgm2calc")

-Then one can import the C++ functions into python using the command `from cppy.gbl import gm2calc`.
+Then one can import the C++ functions into Python using the command `from cppy.gbl import gm2calc`.
 Then the following functions are
 available: